YellowMinionPlannet/Notes/MicrosoftDaily/Pluralsight_KQL_RobertCain.md

 -- 1. where TotalStromsInState is the count of total rows which grouped by state, -- 2.
 StormsWithCropDamage is count of DamageCrops column when DamageCrops is greater of 0 -- after extend, there is additional column, PercentWithCropDamage, which is a percentage number.
--- then the rows are ordered by StormsWithCropDamage
+-- then the rows are ordered by StormsWithCropDamage, by default is desending
 ```